fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 You can download the current version of the DSFinV-K specification [here](https://www.bzst.de/DE/Unternehmen/Aussenpruefungen/DigitaleSchnittstelleFinV/digitaleschnittstellefinv_node.html).

-Based on the version 2.2 of the DSFinV-K specification, this chapter explains how the DSFinV-K export is structured, how the previously described input values are mapped by fiskaltrust to the files and data of the DSFinV-K export, and defines how additional, for the DSFinV-K required values can be sent to the fiskaltrust.Middleware.
+This chapter explains how the DSFinV-K export, based on version 2.2 of the DSFinV-K specification, is structured.
+It describes how the previously described input values are mapped by fiskaltrust to the files and data of the DSFinV-K export.
+It defines how additional, for the DSFinV-K required values, can be sent to the fiskaltrust.Middleware.
 Furthermore, it describes how the marking of actions (DE: Vorgänge) can be made by connecting business actions (DE: Geschäftsvorfälle) and other procedures, occurrences and events (DE: Andere Vorgänge).

 ### Structure